Content created: 2017-07-10

-On the advice of Premier Shāng Róng 商容 and Royal Physician Méi Bó 梅伯, King Emperor Yǐ had soung Zhòu enfoefed as Prince of the Eastern Palace (Dōnggōng Tàizǐ 东宫太子), or royal heir.
+On the unfortunate advice of Premier Shāng Róng 商容 and Royal Physician Méi Bó 梅伯, King Emperor Yǐ had young Zhòu enfoefed as Prince of the Eastern Palace (Dōnggōng Tàizǐ 东宫太子), or royal heir.
 When he died after a reign of thirty years, Emperor Yǐ gave orders to the Grand Tutor Wén Zhòng 闻仲 that Zhòu be enthroned immediately as emperor.

 And thus began the reign of one of China’s many infamous tyrants, the last monarch of the Shāng 商 dynasty (period 3).
 Although technically he was an emperor in the sense of being at the top of the system, he is known to history as King Zhòu (Zhòu Wáng 纣王).
 He was careless and inattentive in governing, according to tradition, interested largely in luxury and, above all, in sex, and there was universal discontent with his reign.
 His court officials sometimes dared to advise him to pay more attention to state affairs.
 Grand Tutor Wén Zhòng was particularly worried, which Zhòu considered rather a nuisance.